Apartment Security Advice – Make Rental Housing a Family Safety Priority.

 Sliding glass doors are usually installed at the rear of an apartment unit making them good candidates for entry by a burglar.
 In warm climates, an experienced burglar knows that sliding glass doors are often left standing open for ventilation or for pet access.

-Since they slide horizontally, it is important to have a secondary blocking device in place to prevent sliding the door fully open from the outside.
+Since they slide horizontally, it is important to have a secondary blocking device in place to prevent sliding the door from fully opening from the outside.
 This can be easily accomplished by inserting a wooden dowel or stick into the track thus preventing or limiting movement.
 Other blocking devices available are metal fold-down blocking devices called “Charley bars” and various track-blockers that can be screwed down.

 Sliding glass doors in older apartment buildings are notorious for failing to prevent a forced entry attempt.
 This is because of years of wear and tear and lack of maintenance they receive and due to the inadequate nature of many of the latching mechanisms.

 Sliding glass doors don’t have locks on them, only latches.
 The latches are made of aluminum and can become worn or out of adjustment.
 The most common method used to force entry, aside from breaking the glass, is by prying the door near the latch or lifting the door off the track.
 The blocking devices described above solve half the equation.
 To prevent lifting, you need to keep the sliding door rollers in good condition and properly adjusted.

 You can also install anti-lift devices such as a pin that extends through both the sliding and fixed portion of the door.
 There are also numerous locking and blocking devices available in any good-quality hardware store that will prevent a sliding door from being lifted or forced horizontally.